Veterans Contracting Legal Help For SDVOSB Small Businesses in All States. 1-866-601-5518

 - Consulting services

-To speak to an experienced Small Business government contract lawyer about the SDVOSB certification process or veteran owned small business requirements, call 1-866-601-5518 for a free initial consultation.
+To speak with an experienced Small Business government contract lawyer about the SDVOSB certification process or government contracts for disabled veterans, call 1-866-601-5518 for a free initial consultation.

 SDVOSB Certification Process Requirements for Eligibility

 In order to be eligible for the Service Disabled Veteran Owned Small Business Program, you and your business must meet the following SDVOSB certification process requirements.